Varun4r2023/Registration-Form/README.md

 # Registration-Form
-A form made from html and css .
+A form made from html  .